Society Birmingham

 BAD RECEPTION

-But, just three months on, the evidence now points to it simply being the victim of its own success, with impersonators having already moved into the space it’s yet to fully vacate.
-Now re-imagined as ‘food halls with independent kitchens’.
+But, three months on, the evidence now points to it simply being the victim of its own success.
+Impersonators, now re-imagined as ‘food halls with independent kitchens’, have already moved into the space it’s yet to fully vacate.

 Society Birmingham